cffk/orientation/README.md

 <p>
-As before, <a href="ExpandSet.cpp">ExpandSet.cpp</a> can be used to expand the grids into sets of quaternions.
+As before, <a href="ExpandSet.cpp">ExpandSet.cpp</a> can be used to expand the grids into sets of quaternions or Euler angles.
 The computation of the weights in these high density grid files is carried out by determining the volume of the Voronoi cells in axis-angle space.
 Some corrections are applied to account for the fact that orientation space is not flat and the resulting maximum error in the weights is approximately (&delta;/12)<sup>2</sup>.

 <p>
 The column labeled &ldquo;approx &delta;&rdquo; illustrates that the optimal grid spacing follow one of three patterns (here <i>s</i> = &radic;2 &minus; 1).
-This follows from the requirement that the separation of the lattice planes one set of faces (triangles or octogons) be such that the maximum Voronoi radius of points near this face match that of the point at the center of the cell.
+This follows from the requirement that the separation of the lattice planes at one set of faces (triangles or octogons) be such that the maximum Voronoi radius of points near this face match that of the point at the center of the cell.
 At the same time, the separation of the lattice planes at the other set of faces